Angel Shark Day

 Eggs on the Inside

 Angel sharks are "ovoviviparous".
+This is also known as "aplacental viviparity".
 This means that eggs hatch inside before the female gives birth to live young after about 8 to 10 months of pregnancy.
 This is quite a common reproductive method amongst sharks (Compagno, 1984, Ellis, 2020).

 Whilst a females can give birth to litters of 8 to 25 pups, they can only breed once every two years and only 20% of the young will survive to adulthood.
 They are therefore described as having "low fecundity", meaning they do not breed very quickly, so cannot boost their populations very quickly after significant declines (Ellis, 2020).